LoanDepot: Litigation

 In 2020, a class action lawsuit was filed against LoanDepot in the U.S. District Court of Arizona alleging violations of a federal robocall law.
 In September 2021, former LoanDepot chief operations officer Tammy Richards filed a lawsuit against the company in the California Superior Court.
 In 2021, a class action lawsuit alleging securities fraud was filed against LoanDepot in the U.S. District Court for the Central District of California, and in March 2022, LoanDepot was sued by shareholder Tuyet Vu in the U.S. District Court of Delaware.

+2024 Data Breach

+On January 8, 2024 LoanDepot, in a report to the Securities and Exchange Commission, reported that "an unauthorized third party" had accessed the company's phone and loan processing systems, with the earliest access having occurred on January 4, 2024.
+Later in January the company said the cyberattack "exposed sensitive personal information belonging to 16.6 million consumers in its systems."